huggingface/diffusers/examples/community/README.md

 ### Stable Diffusion on IPEX

-This diffusion pipeline aims to accelarate the inference of Stable-Diffusion on Intel Xeon CPUs with BF16/FP32 precision by [IPEX](https://github.com/intel/intel-extension-for-pytorch).
+This diffusion pipeline aims to accelarate the inference of Stable-Diffusion on Intel Xeon CPUs with BF16/FP32 precision using [IPEX](https://github.com/intel/intel-extension-for-pytorch).

-To use this pipeline, You need to:
+To use this pipeline, you need to:
 1. Install [IPEX](https://github.com/intel/intel-extension-for-pytorch)

 **Note:** For each PyTorch release, there is a corresponding release of the IPEX.
-Here are the mapping relationship.It is recommanded to install Pytorch/IPEX2.0 to get the best performance.
+Here is the mapping relationship.
+It is recommended to install Pytorch/IPEX2.0 to get the best performance.

 |PyTorch Version|IPEX Version|
 |--|--|
 |[v2.0.\*](https://github.com/pytorch/pytorch/tree/v2.0.1 "v2.0.1")|[v2.0.\*](https://github.com/intel/intel-extension-for-pytorch/tree/v2.0.100+cpu)|
 |[v1.13.\*](https://github.com/pytorch/pytorch/tree/v1.13.0 "v1.13.0")|[v1.13.\*](https://github.com/intel/intel-extension-for-pytorch/tree/v1.13.100+cpu)|

-You can use normal pip command to install IPEX with the latest version.
+You can simply use pip to install IPEX with the latest version.
 ```python
 python -m pip install intel_extension_for_pytorch
 ```